-#11// GLENN IS ON NATIONAL TV, Evil Kate, East Coast tours & ancient grain salad
+#11// Evil Kate, East Coast tour & ancient grain salad

 FIRST THINGS FIRST - you may remember Glenn, of the worldy advice, from blog post five.
 Nat and I were delighted to discover that he MADE IT TO NATIONAL NEW ZEALAND TV.
 Now you can put a face to the name - the story sounds like classic Glenn - he had one too many "fizzy bubblies" and got a fine for sleeping in his car overnight because he was too drunk to drive home.
 A wise and sensible fellow.
 Coincidentally, the female TV anchor interviewing him is Fay's daughter (five gold stars if you remember who Fay is - hint - blog post 7).
 WHO'D HAVE THOUGHT.